GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_cmdline.rst

     ``ds9`` must be launched by the user ahead of running the display primitive.
     (``ds9&`` on the terminal prompt.)

+.. todo:: update the screenshot.
+It looks much better now.  ???

 .. image:: _graphics/LS_ldred_sci_2D.png
    :width: 600
    :alt: 2D stacked spectrum